The NFL and the owners are close to a deal in the National Football League, and that's been brewing for the last two or three days.

 They're proudly in last place.

-You went, what do you mean?
+You went, what do you mean, Rush proudly?

-Rush proudly and last there is a badge of honor.
+There is a badge of honor.

-The execs at CNN are held in the highest regard by other liberals for valiantly hanging in there against this fuck juggernaut.
+The execs at CNN are held in the highest regard by other liberals for valiantly hanging in there against this fucked government and not caving, even though nobody watches.

 It's still courageous.

-As long as some other division in a company can make up for your loss, which is what happens.
+It's courageous to keep promoting the cause, even if you lose your shirt, as long as some other division in a company can make up for your loss, which is what happens.

-CNN International does well.
+CN International does well.

-Other elements of AOL do or Time Warner do well.
+Other elements of AOL do, or Time Warner do well.

 So it's a very, very complicated thing.